brightio/penelope/README.md

 ### ► How can I contribute?
 Your contributions are invaluable!
 If you’d like to help, please report bugs, unexpected behaviors, or share new ideas.
 You can also submit pull requests but avoid making commits from IDEs that enforce PEP8 and unintentionally restructure the entire codebase.

-### ► How come the name?
+### ► Where does the name come from?
-Penelope was the wife of Odysseus and she is known for her fidelity for him by waiting years.
-Since a characteristic of reverse shell handlers is waiting, this tool is named after her.
+Penelope was the wife of Odysseus and is known for her loyalty and patience while waiting for him to return.
+The tool is named after her because it was built to be a faithful and stable shell handler for workflows that go beyond a basic listener.

 ## Thanks to the early birds
 * [Cristian Grigoriu - @crgr](https://github.com/crgr) for inspiring me to automate the PTY upgrade process.
 This is how this project was born.